wang264y/docker-data-science-environment/analysis/README.md

 A classic [`.gitignore`](https://git-scm.com/docs/gitignore) file for specifying what files Git should consider as not eligible for version control.
 This is how we exclude autosave information from our repository.

+### `.jupyter/jupyter_server_config.py`

+The Jupyter server configuration.
+This is where we disable token authentication, since it's not needed for an application just running on a private host machine.

 ### `demo-notebooks`

 These contain demo code and may be removed by the researcher.